betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/v1_5/CookBook.md

       .Times(0);
 ```

-If some calls to the strategy are allowed, but the rest are not, just
+If some calls to the schedulingStrategy are allowed, but the rest are not, just
 list all the expected calls:

 ```